ankitmehrotrachemistry/4.__SQL_Important_Links/README.md

 **6.2).
 Indexing :** Indexing makes columns faster to query by creating pointers to where data is stored within a database.
 [Indexing](https://www.atlassian.com/data/sql/how-indexing-works)

 **7).
 Trigger :** is a statement that a system executes automatically when there is any modification to the database.
 In a trigger, we first specify when the trigger is to be executed and then the action to be performed when the trigger executes.
+Triggers are stored procedures that automatically execute in response to specific events on a table (like INSERT, UPDATE, DELETE).
+They can be used for data validation, enforcing business logic, or maintaining data consistency.

 **8).
 Cluster and Non-Cluster Index :**
 | Clustered Index | Non-Clustered Index |